mitre/caldera/README.md

 ```

 Once the operation is complete, compare the execution time of the first and last commands.
 Was
 the mission a success?
 Did the mission1 adversary run without a trace?

+*Extra credit: go to https://localhost:8888 in a browser, logging in with the credentials admin:admin, and
+click into the Chain mode plugin.
+Can you see how you'd manage an operation from the GUI?*

 ## Developers